diegofps/mell/README.md

 # Specify a different generate folder.
 This is useful if you have multiple styles and want to generate different things on different folders.
 mell --generate generate2 en

-# An example with a custom style and generate folders and two metadata.
-We are assuming there are style folders named python and cpp on your local directory.
+# An example with custom style names, distinct output folders and two metadata files.
+We are assuming the style folders are on local directory and named python and cpp.
 mell --style python --generate genPythonEn en mell --style python --generate genPythonPt pt mell --style cpp --generate genCppEn en